emfulk/interproscan/slurm/Readme.md

     module load Java/12.0.2 GCCcore/8.3.0 Python/3.7.2 Perl/5.30.0

 ips_slurm_template_render.py renders the template for individual jobs.
 Note the following:
-a.
-Turns off xalt tracking
+    1. Turns off xalt tracking
-b.
-Limits the work to 1 node, but with multiple CPUs
+    2. Limits the work to 1 node, but with multiple CPUs
-c.
-Includes some stdoutput for logging
+    3. Includes some stdoutput for logging
-d.
-Input variable is hard-coded
+    4. Input variable is hard-coded
-e.
-Paths are dependent on username/netids and require having Interproscan in the /projects directory.
+    5. Paths are dependent on username/netids and require having Interproscan in the /projects directory.

 ## Description of files